 - Contract files and related documentation.
 The key to success in prosecuting any contract dispute is the availability of contract documents.
 Without the necessary documents, a case is seriously weakened.
 Hence, the CCO should establish an administrative process for obtaining and filing the documentation that underlies a contract action.

 - Storage and retrieval.
 The CCO should consider developing an electronic contract file where documents, digital pictures, charts, and other records can be readily stored and retrieved.
-Note that CCOs also should make an electronic copy of all emails pertaining to claims and should include them with the contract file before leaving the AOR.
+CCOs also should make an electronic copy of all e-mails pertaining to claims and should include them with the contract file before leaving the AOR.
 This documentation might be needed later to assist with claims.

 If a dispute cannot be resolved between the parties, a protracted litigation process often results.
-To avoid distracting, time-consuming litigation, the CCO may consider negotiating a settlement with the contractor or using more formal ADR procedures, as described in FAR 33.214.
-In either event, the CCO should seek the assistance and support of legal counsel.
-As stated previously, CCOs should regard legal counsel as useful problem solvers who can help negotiate settlements or pursue ADR measures, thereby expediting the resolution of contractor disputes.
-Note that a timely agreement developed by the parties—rather than a decision resulting from litigation—might be more valuable in maintaining a continuing business relationship with the contractor during a contingency.
+To avoid distracting, time-consuming litigation, the CCO may consider negotiating a settlement with the contractor or using more formal ADR procedures (FAR 33.214).
+In either event, the CCO should always seek the assistance and support of legal counsel.
+As stated previously, CCOs should regard legal counsel as useful problem-solvers who can help negotiate settlements or pursue ADR measures, expediting the resolution of contractor disputes and reducing negative impacts on the mission.
+A timely agreement developed by the parties—rather than a decision resulting from litigation—is better in maintaining a continuing business relationship with the contractor and other industry partners during a contingency.

-Alternative dispute resolution elements.
+Alternative Disputes Resolution elements.
 The essential ADR elements are (1) existence of an issue in controversy, (2) voluntary election by both parties to participate in the ADR process, (3) agreement on an alternative procedure and terms, and (4) participation in the process by officials of both parties who have the desire and authority to settle the dispute.
-If ADR is used, The CCO should consider the following few tips before beginning:
+If ADR is used, the CCO should consider the following tips before beginning:

 - Know your facts.

-- Avoid using words and body language that might produce an angry reaction.
+- Avoid using words and body language that might produce a negative reaction.